 Did you ever look at Ukraine on the map?
 It’s huge!
 Ukraine is almost twice as big as Germany and sixteen times as big as the Netherlands.
-The closest I have come to the war zone is the capital Kiev and that’s still a long way from the conflict area.
-For instance, you could compare the distance between Kiev and Donetsk with the distance between Amsterdam and Berlin.
+The closest I have come to the war zone is the capital Kyiv and that’s still a long way from the conflict area.
+For instance, you could compare the distance between Kyiv and Donetsk with the distance between Amsterdam and Berlin.
 So you won’t even get close to the war zone.
 Moreover, Ukraine has 24 provinces.
-Only two of those are in war, the remaining 22 provinces (together they make up 91,2% of Ukraine) are calm.
-No granites, no tanks and no bombs.
-In the most parts of Ukraine ordinary life goes on.
+Only two of those are in a war, the remaining 22 provinces (together they make up 91,2% of Ukraine) are calm.
+No granites, no tanks, and no bombs.
+In most parts of Ukraine ordinary life goes on.

 2. Ukrainian people are super friendly

 I actually expected the Ukrainian people to be a bit rigid and self-orientated.
 And in some cases this was true, but I also met a lot of friendly Ukrainian people.
 For instance, when I was carrying my suitcase along the streets of Chernivtsi I got all of the sudden help from a local, which was pretty nice because Chernivtsi has a lot of steep hills.
 It also helped that I spoke a bit of Russian because in Ukraine hardly anyone speaks English.